cyfyifanchen/auth-the-auth/README.md

 # Auth with NextAuth.js v5

+> [!TIP]
+> Altho it's called NextAuth, but it can be used on other things as well.
+>
-This is a sample project that demonstrates how to implement authentication using NextAuth.js v5.
+> This is a sample project that demonstrates how to implement authentication using NextAuth.js v5.

 ## Features